oxen-io/oxen-ledger-app/README.md

 > Note that this must install clang 7 or higher.
 If you are installing on an older distribution,
 > such as Ubuntu 18.04, you can instead install one of the newer clang packages such as `clang-10`,
 > and then run `export CC=clang-10` before you compile, below.
 If you are compiling on something
-> much older or not debian based, completely different see [Getting
+> much older or not debian based see [Getting
 > Started](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html) from the Ledger
 > documentation.